indrekots/aws-workshop/README.md

 NAT Gateway must be in a **public subnet**

-In AWS VPC dashboard, select *NAT Gateways* menu option and create a new NAT Gateway.
+In AWS VPC dashboard, select *NAT Gateways* menu option and create two new NAT Gateway.

-* place the NAT gateway into one of your DMZ subnets
+* place one NAT gateway into `dmz-1` and the other into `dmz-2` subnet
-* allocate a new elastic IP address for the NAT gateway
+* allocate a new elastic IP address for the NAT gateways

 ## 5. Route tables